ghr85/CC0301_SQL_Homework/homework.md

 ## Questions

-1. Return ALL the data in the 'movies' table.
+1. Return ALL the data in the 'movies' table. *Done*
-2. Return ONLY the name column from the 'people' table
+2. Return ONLY the name column from the 'people' table *Done*
 3. Oops!
 Someone at CodeClan spelled Anthony's name wrong!
 Change it to reflect the proper spelling ('Anthatony Starkes' should be 'Anthony Starke').
 4. Return ONLY your name from the 'people' table.
 5. The cinema is showing 'Batman Begins', but Batman is DC, not Marvel!
 Delete the entry from the 'movies' table.